micmejia/bible-dump/AMPC/Hebrews/Heb 1.md

-Moreover, when He brings the firstborn Son [^d]again into the habitable world, He says, Let all the angels of God worship Him.
+Moreover, when He brings the firstborn Son again into the habitable world, He says, Let all the angels of God worship Him.